Will-JacKnight/qdrl-robotics/README.md

     export JAX_PLATFORMS=cpu
     python main.py
     ```
-- For batched jobs, it's advised to run on gpu servers using shell commands, please refer to <hpc_jobs.sh> and <slurm_job.sh>.
+- For batched jobs, it's advised to run on gpu servers using shell commands, please refer to <hpc_train.sh> and <hpc_adapt.sh>.

 ## Branches
 - Branch ```main``` is compatible with qdax==0.5.0 (up to date)